RibosomeCRCL/ribomethseq-nf/README.md

 ### Read-end count files

-The read-end count files represent the main output from this pipeline and are stored in the counts directory. **Two files are generated per sample**, depending if they contain the number of reads starting (5'end) or ending (3'end) at each position of the reference RNAs.
+The read-end count files represent the main output from this pipeline and are stored in the counts directory. **One file is generated per sample**, containing the number of 5’ or 3’-end read counts at each position of the reference RNAs.

 The files are in CSV format and have the following structure :